 That would intractably leave Medicare paying less for health care for seniors than Medicaid pays for health care for the poor, which is demonstrably woefully inadequate.
 Seniors would consequently be unable to obtain timely, quality, health care.
 Medicare’s own Chief Actuary projects that one out of seven hospitals will leave Medicare over the next seven years as a result of the cuts already enacted by Obama and the Democrats.
 NCPA President John Goodman adds on his health policy blog, “[B]eyond that things just get worse and worse.
-Access to care will become a huge issue as waiting times to see doctors and enter hospitals grow….
+Access to care will become a huge issue as waiting times [for seniors] to see doctors and enter hospitals grow….
 From a financial point of view, seniors will be less attractive to doctors than welfare mothers.”

 Such entitlement “reform” would work as well as trying to reduce defense spending by refusing to pay the builders of the Navy’s ships, the manufacturers of the Air Forces planes, and the makers of the Army’s tanks.